ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 And it's far from a simple task in general!
 The Black-Scholes-Merton formula we derived here is one of the simpler cases.

-Most importantly, the technique we applied here is something you should have in your mathematical problem-solving toolbox.
-There's a whole class of problems that are hard to work with but relatively easy to simulate.
+Most importantly, the technique we applied here is a general problem-solving strategy that you should have in your mathematical toolbox.
+There's a whole class of problems that are hard to reason about but relatively easy to simulate.
 Then, you can try and find ways to refine or simplify the simulation bit by bit.
-Either you end up with a fully analytic solution like we had here, or you simply find more efficient ways to simulate your problem!
+Either you'll end up with a fully analytic solution like we had here, or you simply find more efficient ways to simulate your problem!

 Far outside of finance, that is a really powerful tool to have on hand.